cwendorf/EASI/docs/Functions/README-older.md

 For unstandardized effects (means, mean differences, and mean contrasts):

-- All calculations assume heterogenity of variance (with no options for homogeniety of variance or pooled error terms)
+- All calculations assume heterogeneity of variance (with no options for homogeneity of variance or pooled error terms)
 - Confidence intervals are calculated independent of each other (i.e., they are not simultaneous)
 - No corrections (Bonferroni, Tukey, etc.) for multiple intervals/contrasts are made